emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 When upgrading to SD Maid Pro by using the unlocker app, the two apps should both be kept updated.
 If the unlocker app is too old SD Maid will display the setup process and ask you to upgrade.
 There will be an upgrade button that takes you to the [Google Play entry for the unlocker](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker).

 If the Google account you are currently signed into does not contain a purchase for the [unlocker app](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker) then the Google Play app does not offer you the option to upgrade and only shows buttons for `Open` and `Remove`.
 This can happen when upgrading to a new device and/or switching Google accounts.
 You need to find and log into Google Play [with the right Google Account](https://pay.google.com/payments/u/0/home) and the update option will appear.
 If all else fails, mail me.

-### Google Play is not showing the purchase
-Apps are purchased per Google account, not per device.
-Switching devices doesn't mean you have to buy an app again.
-If Google Play is not showing your purchase, you are either not logged in with the account your purchased the application with or the Google Play app has not yet syncronized with your list of purchases.
-You can see your purchases [here](https://wallet.google.com/manage/#transactions:filter=ALL) or [here](https://play.google.com/apps).
-This is a Google Play issue and has no relation to SD Maid itself.

-The following action are known to fix this:
-* Force closing and reopening Google Play.
-* Rebooting the device.
-* Triggering the install from the [Google Play](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker) website.
-* Using "Clear Data" on the Google Play app (`com.android.vending`).

-Note:
-If you uninstall an app shortly after purchasing it, Google Play automatically refunds your purchase.
-Currently the automatic refund window is [2 hours](https://support.google.com/googleplay/answer/2479637?hl=en).
-This is only happens once per app.

-### SD Maid is not enabling the pro features
-If the both SD Maid (`eu.thedarken.sdm`) and the SD Maid Pro plugin/unlocker (`eu.thedarken.sdm.unlocker`) are installed, SD Maid should enable all pro features.
-Detection of the SD Maid Pro happens on app launch and when closing/opening the UI.

-Known solutions:
-* Force close SD Maid or reboot the device and reopen SD Maid
-* The system did not correctly install either SD Maid or the unlocker.
-Uninstall both apps, reboot your device, install the unlocker app first, then SD Maids free version.
-* If either SD Maid or the unlocker has been modified the pro features will also not be unlocked.
-Ensure that you downloaded the apps from official sources (Google Play or [my server](https://sdmaid.darken.eu/download)) and that no app on your device modified them.
-There are some "security apps" that modify installed apps for questionable purporses.

-### I can't find SD Maid Pro on my device
-The SD Maid Pro plugin only has to be installed, but does not have to be actively launched.
-Due to this this the app contains an option that will hide its shortcut from your app drawer.
-To display the shortcut again, either uninstall and reinstall the app, or open SD Maids advanced settings which offers an option to do that.

 ### Hiding the unlocker app on Android 10
 Google removed the ability for apps to hide themselves on Android 10+.
 Workarounds: